amalbansode/Discord-Music-Bot/README.md

 **Does the bot run forever?**

 No, the bot goes offline when you close Terminal or end the process on your system.
 You could host the bot on AWS or Heroku, following the same steps as above, instead.
 The bot can be kept online using the _forever_ module.
 Check out [this guide](https://shiffman.net/a2z/bot-ec2/) on the usage of AWS.

+**Why do I have to set everything up?**

+If I had access to the resources required to host this bot myself, I surely would have done so.
+Then, all server owners would have to do is click on s simple link to add this bot to their servers.
+Since I do not currently have a solution in mind for this, you will need to go through the slight hassle of setting this bot up (I promise it isn't _that_ hard :smile: ).
+Nonetheless, I hope you feel happpy using and contributing to an open-source solution! :)

 ## License
 MIT License